 It is a project with a high social and environmental value, seeking for sustainability through employment creation and a source of revenue generating activities.
 The project will be located close to the landfill of Oujla, which has been rehabilitated by the AAVB and will have a bioclimatic building, a production garden centre, to sell plants and different cultural and touristic installations.

-The Project of FUNCI and AAVB count with the collaboration of the Moroccan Ministère de l’Education Nationale et de la Formation Professionnelle, the INDH (Initiative Nationale pour Développement Humain), the Spanish Agency for International Cooperation, the Entraide Nationale of Morocco and the Rabat-Salé-Kenitra Region, Drosos Foundation, the University of Seville and the International University of Rabat.
+The Project of FUNCI and AAVB count with the collaboration of the Moroccan Ministère de l’Education Nationale et de la Formation Professionnelle, the INDH (Initiative Nationale pour Développement Humain), the Spanish Agency for International Cooperation, the Entraide Nationale of Morocco, the Rabat-Salé-Kenitra Region, Drosos Foundation, the University of Seville and the International University of Rabat.

 Since AAVB (Agence pour l’Aménagement de la Vallée du Bouregreg) and FUNCI signed an agreement in 2014 in order to create the “Gardening School Med O Med – Boureberg” in the city of Salé, the project has made many progress.
 The architectural project, carried out by the architecture firm Yvars y Mangera in cooperation with the Moroccan architect Hakim Jaafri is in its final phase.